Fascisti su Marte: Historical references

 The film freely cites numerous sources, from Benito Mussolini's speeches to classic films such as Schindler's List (in one scene mimics are framed behind barbed wire, all in black and white except for one red one), The Mission, 2001: A Space Odyssey (at the end in the monolith scene) and The Great Dictator (when Barbagli dribbles and plays with an inflatable Mars), and adds a second level of reading to it, namely a satire of Italian customs and politics of the period, particularly the Second Berlusconi government.
 There are also many allusions in an ironic vein to the characteristics of the fascist regime and the typical discriminations of fascism, such as in the scene in which Barbagli sees four tender Teletubbies appear having for antennae respectively the Star of David, the symbol of gender equality, hammer and sickle and the peace symbol, and shoots them down with a rifle.

-During the bingo scene, the numbers 25 7 43, 8 9 43 e 25 4 45 come out in sequence: a clear reference to the events that marked the fall of fascism, referring respectively to the dates of the no-confidence agenda to Mussolini, the armistice of Cassabile with the Allies and the liberation of Milan and Genoa.
+During the bingo scene, the numbers 25 7 43, 8 9 43, and 25 4 45 come out in sequence: a clear reference to the events that marked the fall of fascism, referring respectively to the dates of the no-confidence agenda to Mussolini, the armistice of Cassabile with the Allies and the liberation of Milan and Genoa.